 It can be seen from the above table that some elements in this assemblage have been duplicated.
 Therefore the minimum number of individuals is two.
-As with the previously mentioned non-adult skeletons, the small percentage of bones recovered is unlikely to relate to the amount of bones deposited, but is probably due to poor preservation and recovery of the smaller bones.
+As with the previously mentioned non-adult skeletons, the small percentage of bones recovered is unlikely to relate to the amount of bones originally deposited, but is probably due to poor preservation and recovery of the smaller bones, and in this case scavenging by animals as these individuals were buried close to the surface.
+Sexing and stature of the remains is not possible due to the very young age of the individuals, and the fact that the bones cannot be reliably separated into two distinct sets of remains.